 - Prepare three 8 inch cake pans by greasing them and placing parchment paper circles on the bottom.

-- Add the flour, sugar, baking soda, salt, and cocoa powder to a large bowl, whisk together.
+- Add the flour, sugar, baking soda, baking powder, salt, and cocoa powder to a large bowl, beat together on low speed.

-- Add the buttermilk, eggs, vanilla, and vegetable oil to the dry ingredients, mix well.
+- Add the milk, eggs, sour cream, vanilla, and vegetable oil to the dry ingredients, beat on medium speed until combined.

 - Divide the batter evenly between the cake pans.
-Bake for 25-30 minutes or until a toothpick comes out with a few crumbs.
+Bake 2 cakes at a time, position them on the center rack of the oven to ensure even baking, avoiding placement too close to the top or bottom.
+Bake for 20-22 minutes or until a toothpick comes out with a few crumbs.
+Repeat with the third cake when done.

 - Allow the cakes to cool before filling and frosting.